pjox/gofishing/README.md

 An extremely fast [entity-fishing](https://github.com/kermitt2/entity-fishing) CLI tool.

-Go to releases and download the version corresponding to your OS and architecture
+Go to [releases](https://github.com/pjox/gofishing/releases) and download the version corresponding to your OS and architecture

 gofishing can make concurrent requests to an entity-fishing server allowing you to process a large quantity of PDF documents in no time.
-It can also format the server response so that you have a human redable JSON file (use tag `-p`).
+It can also format the server response so that you have a human readable JSON file (use tag `-p`).

 The **query file is mandatory**.